Hansie Cronje

 Wessel Johannes "Hansie" Cronje (25 September 1969 – 1 June 2002) was a South African international cricketer and captain of the South Africa national cricket team in the 1990s.
 A right-handed all-rounder, as captain Cronje led his team to victory in 27 Test matches and 99 One Day Internationals.
 Cronje also led South Africa to win the 1998 ICC KnockOut Trophy, the first major ICC title the country has won in international cricket.
 In the 1998 ICC KnockOut Trophy Final, Cronje played a major role with the bat with his 61 not out, leading the team to victory by 4 wickets.
 He was voted the 11th-greatest South African in 2004 despite having been banned from cricket for life due to his role in a match-fixing scandal.
-He died in a plane crash in 2002.
+In 2002, he died in a plane crash while travelling in a commercial plane from Johannesburg to George.

 Early life

 Cronje was born in Bloemfontein, South Africa to Ewie Cronje and San-Marie Cronje on 25 September 1969 in an Afrikaner family.

 He graduated in 1987 from Grey College in Bloemfontein, where he was the head boy.
 An excellent all round sportsman, he represented the then Orange Free State Province in cricket and rugby at schools level.
 He was the captain of his school's cricket and rugby teams.
 Cronje earned a Bachelor of Commerce degree from the University of the Free State.
 He had an older brother, Frans Cronje, and a younger sister, Hester Parsons.

 His father Ewie had played for Orange Free State in the 1960s, and Frans had also played first-class cricket.